-The F1 key (or the → key) copies a single character from the template to the command line.
-The following command line is what you want:
+The F1 key (or the → key) copies a single character (in this case, y) from the template to the command line.
+Enter p, then press F3 to copy the rest of the template to the command line.
+The correct command line is displayed: